MislavJaksic/Bioinformatics-Finding-Mutations/README.md

 * Follow the installation [instructions](http://environmentalomics.org/bio-linux-installation/)
 * Download the Mutation Finder project

-* Compile the project with: ""
+* Compile the project with: "" (help yourself with Code::Blocks)
 * Adjust the settings in the settings.ini file to your liking
 * Place the settings.ini file and input files into the same folder
-* Run the program with: ""
+* Run the program with: "./MutationFinder"

 ### Requirements